coil-kt/coil/docs/targets.md

 # Targets

-Targets receive the result of an `ImageRequest`.
+Targets receive the `Drawable` result of an `ImageRequest`.
 They often act as "view adapters" by taking the placeholder/error/success drawables and applying them to a `View` (e.g. `ImageViewTarget`).

 Here's the easiest way to create a custom target: